towc/ng2-query-input/README.md

 Documentation still left to do.
 Have a look at the example implementation in [/src/example-app/](https://github.com/fabianscheidt/ng2-query-input/tree/master/src/example-app)

+You can find the working example here: http://www.fabian-scheidt.de/projects/ng2-query-input/

 ## License

 The MIT License (see the [LICENSE](https://github.com/fabianscheidt/ng2-query-input/blob/master/LICENSE) file for the full text)